-5 Tips to Help a Businesswoman Succeed in the Workplace…and Life
+5 Tips to Help Businesswomen Succeed

 In the last decade, women have made great strides in business.
 Unfortunately, we usually have to work twice as hard to be taken seriously and we still only earn $.77 for every dollar a man makes.
 Many factors play into how a woman in business is perceived, and it’s an obstacle that can be downright frustrating at times.
 Is it society’s fault for creating stereotypes and engraving a false perception in our minds?
 Or are we to blame for feeding the perceptions with our actions?

 Here at The BLU Group, we are constantly working on ways to improve ourselves as business professionals and are fortunate enough to have the tools and resources to do it.
 From observation, experience, loads of advice, and constructive criticism, I have developed 5 tips for business professionals (particularly women just entering their field) to learn and live by:

 - Stop saying, “I feel”: How often do you hear businessmen starting off a topic with “I feel”?
 Hardly ever.
 Women are more emotional than men; that’s just biology.
 This doesn’t mean we have to let our emotions control us.
 When you’re giving an explanation or input on a subject, give facts, statistics, knowledge from experience, etc. Leave your feelings out of the mix unless they are requested.